mremily9/workshop-task-8/README.md

 https://pokeapi.co/docs/v2#characteristics

-At first, when implementing the API information - it wouldn't load in the text
+At first, when implementing the API information - it wouldn't load in the text.

 Despite following similar steps to the workshop video guide.